-READ THE NOTE <- makes clicking here (you had to tell him??)
+READ THE NOTE <- makes clicking here (I had to tell you ???)

 From Buenos Aires, in Argentina find THE OCEAN.
-An indie band formed by 4 members Edward Capparelli (vocal), Javier Tainta (Bass), Castellot Leandro (Guitars) and Sebastian Quintanilla (Drums) came together in 2011 quienen.
+An indie band formed by 4 members Edward Capparelli (Voice), Javier Tainta (Bass), Castellot Leandro (Guitars) and Sebastian Quintanilla (drums) came together in 2011 quienen.

 Unfortunately, deaf ears, much of the world to some of the most creative and capable musicians playing today.

-The Ocean has every ingredient to make a mark in the world of music and hope are not just readers of the Indie Bands Blog recognize the magnificent craftsmanship when "blow" the speakers in question.
+The Ocean has every ingredient to make a mark in the world of music and hope are not only readers of the Indie Bands Blog recognize the magnificent craftsmanship when "blow" the speaker is.

 Tim, Indie Bands Blog